splitio/python-client/README.md

 Before you begin, make sure that you have an **API key** for the Split.io services.
 Consult the Split.io documentation on how to get an API key for any of your environments.

-The main entry point for this module is the `SelfRefreshingClient` class.
-Instances of this class provide access to the Split.io service while keeping the cached information up-to-date with periodic requests to the SDK API.
-Impressions (which treatments were given to each user) and metrics are also sent periodically to the Split.io events backend.
+The main entry point for this project is the `get_client` function.
+This function creates Split clients that keep the cached information up-to-date with periodic requests to the SDK API.
+Impressions (which treatments were given to each user) and metrics are also sent periodically to the Split events backend.

 The following snippet shows you how to create a basic client using the default configuration, and request a treatment for user:

 ```
-  >>> from splitio.clients import SelfRefreshingClient
+  >>> from splitio import get_client
-  >>> client = SelfRefreshingClient('some_api_key')
+  >>> client = get_client('some_api_key')
   >>> client.get_treatment('some_user', 'some_feature')
   'SOME_TREATMENT'
 ```